from the Aware Force Cybersecurity Team

 Keeping you safer as you work online

-> Capital One has learned that crooks got customers' social security numbers from a massive data breach two years ago.
-Consumers should notify both the IRS and Social Security Administration if they discover their social security number has been compromised.
+> Capital One discloses crooks got customers' social security numbers during a massive data breach two years ago.
+You should notify both the IRS and Social Security Administration if you discover your social security number has been compromised.

-> In the coming days, iPhone users will get the option to stop sharing personal information and their web browsing habits with Facebook, Google, and thousands of apps.
-But the Wall Street Journal says Procter and Gamble is already testing new technology that will allow it to bypass the new option.
+> In the coming days, iPhone users will have the option to stop sharing personal information with Facebook, Google, and thousands of apps.
+But the Wall Street Journal says Procter and Gamble is already testing new technology that will allow it to bypass the new security measure.

-> Just don't do it!
-15% of us use our pets' names as passwords.
+> 15% of us use our pets' names as passwords.
 14% use the name of a family member.
 6% use favorite sports teams.
-ZDNet says fraudsters scanning social media posts can easily guess passwords like those to steal money and personal information.
+ZDNet says fraudsters who scan social media posts can easily guess those passwords and steal personal information.

 The Aware Force Cybersecurity Team is dedicated to keeping you and your family safe online.
 If you think you've clicked on a phishing email, an urgent text message, or received a suspicious voice mail, alert your supervisor right away so we can check it out.